ptarmiganlabs/qs-jwt/README.md

 <a href="https://github.com/ptarmiganlabs/qs-jwt/actions/workflows/release-please.yml"><img src="https://github.com/ptarmiganlabs/qs-jwt/actions/workflows/release-please.yml/badge.svg?branch=main" alt="Continuous Integration"></a>
 </p>

 A cross platform, command line tool for creating JWTs (=JSON Web Tokens) that can be used to authenticate with Qlik Sense.
+qs-jwt is available on Windows, Linux and macOS.

 Currently JWTs for Qlik Sense Enterprise on Windows (QSEoW) can be created.
 Support for Qlik Sense Cloud JWTs coming soon.